7.1 Family Placement Statement of Purpose |

 The number of looked after children with a care plan of adoption has been between 3 – 6 children per year; there are rarely children relinquished for adoption.
 The Family Placement Service Manager sits on the Permanence and Legal Panel within the Department which assists with sufficiency planning and information obtained acts as an early warning in relation to the availability of approved and waiting families who are resident in the Isle of Man.
 The Service is sufficiently visible within the community so those wishing to adopt are able to come forward.
 Active recruitment is not generally needed to meet the needs of local looked after children requiring an adoptive placement but could be undertaken if required.

 On receiving an enquiry from potential adopters, basic information is sought and given.
 If both parties feel it is appropriate, an application pack will be sent through the post.
-The applicants can then request to attend an information session held by the Service.
+The applicants can then request to attend an information session held by Family Placement Service.
 After this an initial visit will be arranged at the earliest opportunity, if both parties feel this is appropriate.

 Assessment